Below, you can find a list of projects (in reverse chronological order) that I'm working on/have worked on, along with my collaborators.

 The manuscript detailing these findings is currently available as a pre-print on bioRxiv.

-Collaborators: Supraja Rajagopal and Dr. Axel Brockmann
+Collaborators: Supraja Rajagopal and Axel Brockmann